 - Dietary supplements can provide a higher concentration of probiotics

-The usage of specific probiotics after weight loss surgery can:
+The usage of specific probiotics after weight loss surgery can support:*

-- Increase metabolic balance to promote further weight loss after bariatric surgery
+- Metabolic balance to support further weight loss*

 Probiotics and Gastric Bypass*